fogfish/dynamo/example/relational/README.md

 * As a reader I want to fetch the article ...
 * As a reader I want to list all articles written by the author ...
 * As a reader I want to look up articles titles for given keywords ...
-* As a reader I want to look up articles titles written by the author for a given keyword ...
+* As a reader I want to look up article titles written by the author for a given keyword ...
 * As a reader I want to look up all keywords of the article ...
 * As a reader I want to look up all articles for a given category in chronological order ...
 * As a reader I want to list all articles written by the author in chronological order ...